 A variety of AA, NA, Al-Anon, Marijuana Anonymous and Adult Children of Alcoholics (ACA) groups are available at 518 West Seneca Street, Ithaca, NY.
 Visit the ICR website for local meeting times.
 Other websites which offer meeting information are the AA website,the Al-Anon website, and the Marijuana Anonymous website.

 SOBER@Cornell: This is a Sober Housing Initiative located close to the Cornell campus at 216 Dearborn Place.
 It's a 10 bedroom house open to anyone in Ithaca who is in recovery from addiction or abstinent from substance use for any other reason.
 SOBER@Cornell welcomes IC students.
 Living with a community of sober individuals is an important way to remain substance-free, and offers support and social connection.
-To contact the group, send an email to firstname.lastname@example.org.
+Visit their website for more information: https://www.cornellsoberhousing.com/.